YouTube intro maker for branded openings | HeyGen

 Why choose HeyGen's YouTube intro maker

 You only have a few seconds to make a first impression.
-HeyGen makes those seconds count by crafting intros that look professional, reinforce your brand identity, and turn viewers into subscribers, so your intro video has real impact.
+HeyGen makes those seconds count by crafting intros that look professional, reinforce your brand identity, and turn viewers into subscribers, so your intro video really has an impact.

-Start with a simple idea or a short prompt, then customise your intro with motion graphics, text styles, colour controls, and sound to make each video intro uniquely yours.
+Start with a simple idea or a short prompt, then customize your intro with motion graphics, text styles, colour controls, and sound to make each video intro uniquely yours.

-Engage viewers from the very start of every video so they keep watching.
+Engage viewers at the start of every video so they keep watching.
 Intros build trust, set expectations, and encourage viewers to subscribe and stick around for your content.

-Add your logo, tagline, and colours to instantly reinforce your channel identity using the free YouTube intro template.
-With saved presets, every intro feels cohesive and recognisable to new and returning audiences.
+Add your logo, tagline, and colours to instantly reinforce channel identity using the free YouTube intro template.
+With saved presets, every intro feels cohesive and recognizable to new and returning audiences.

-Produce high-end motion design without having to learn animation software.
+Produce high-end motion design without learning animation software.
 AI guides the style and pacing so you get polished results faster and with less effort.

 AI animated motion graphics